Milwaukee police union sues city over service guns that inadvertently fire

 It’s the latest legal action involving the P320 model firearm manufactured by SIG Sauer, including a case filed in Philadelphia in June by a U.S. Army veteran who suffered a serious leg injury when his holstered gun discharged.
 SIG Sauer, based in Newington, New Hampshire, has denied the P320 model is defective.

-The Milwaukee Police Association says the department-issued handguns have inadvertently misfired three times in the last two years resulting in injuries to two officers.
+The Milwaukee Police Association says the department-issued handguns have inadvertently misfired three times in the past two years resulting in injuries to two officers.

 Most recently, a 41-year-old officer was shot in the knee on Sept.
 10. In July 2020, Officer Adam Maritato, who is a party in the union’s lawsuit that was filed this week, was unintentionally shot in the leg by another officer’s holstered gun.